chrisjohnson3/azure-arc-management/README.md

 ### Update-ArcSQLLicenseType-ResourceGroup.ps1

-Update license type for all SQL servers in a resource group.
+Update license type for all SQL servers in a resource group:

 ```powershell
 .\Update-ArcSQLLicenseType-ResourceGroup.ps1 -ResourceGroupName "my-rg" -LicenseType "Paid"